sammaule/sammaule.github.io/_posts/2019-05-08-technology-of-the-site.md

 Building my own website has been on my to-do list for a long time.
 After having paid for this domain for longer than I'd care to admit I finally did something about it.
 This first post explains briefly the technology behind the site and the reasons for those choices.
 I don't intend to write many posts like this, but I thought this might be useful for anyone who wants to create their own site but is currently procrastinating!

 The main decision that I had to make was whether to host my own site, or use a service like WordPress or Squarespace.
-There are two main considerations that led me to choose to host my own site.
+There are two main considerations that led me to choose to host my own site:

 1. Simplicity.
 Most managed services still require the user to have some knowledge of the innards of how websites work.
 For the sake of a very simple site that will contain a few blog posts, understanding databases and web servers seemed excessive.
 Whilst it's true there is some learning curve to hosting your own site, this is relatively short.
 I had a simple website up and running in an afternoon.